+www.fafsa.gov.
 The FAFSA is available each year on October 1.
-(The New School’s federal school code is 002780.)
-You do not need to wait for an admission decision to apply for federal aid; we recommend submitting by our FAFSA priority deadlines:
+The New School’s federal school code is 002780.
+You do not need to wait for an admission decision to apply for federal aid.
+Submit your FAFSA by our FAFSA Priority Deadlines below.

 All applicants are required to apply online.
 Save your work frequently and print a copy for your records.
 You must complete all required fields and uploads prior to submission.

 Any additional supporting documents that need to be sent by mail must include an Application Materials Cover Sheet.
 All supporting materials must be received before

 your application can be reviewed.

 Applicants for the Master of Music degree must have completed a bachelor’s degree or its equivalent upon enrollment.
 Professional Studies Diploma applicants must have completed a bachelor’s degree or conservatory diploma; however, a master’s degree is

 See below for additional information regarding submission of transcripts and recommendations.